fetchrobotics/docs/source/ps4.rst

 This procedure guides you in updating your robot to be controlled with a PS4 controller.

+If you are just trying to re-pair you PS4 controller, you can skip to the `Restart Bluetooth and Pair PS4 Controller`_ section, and also skip the sections that follow it.

 *Who is this guide intended for?:*

 - Customers who received a PS3 controller with their robot, and would like to instead use